 The agile practice of formally stated acceptance criteria started in software development, but today they are applied to a wide array of deliverables in addition to software products across diverse industries, from app development to Human Resource departments and beyond.

-For many scrum teams, a user story is the smallest chunk of work in the product increment, usually expressed on a specific product backlog item.
-Your team may use something other than user stories to define the user’s problem statement or goal, and you don’t have to use user stories to write acceptance criteria.
+For some scrum teams, a user story is the smallest chunk of work and one way to express a product backlog item.
+Your team may use something other than user stories to define and describe PBIs.
+Many teams simply leave their PBIs as PBIs.

 Acceptance criteria are not the same thing as a user story.
 Instead, they complement one another.